 I am a sophomore majoring in Electrical & Computer Engineering and Robotics at Carnegie Mellon University with experience and interests in coding (C/C#/C++, Python, ROS, Java, Node.JS, React.JS), AI/ML and robotics, and biology.

-In recent years I have had the opportunity to intern at various tech startups and also at a biological research lab.
+In recent years I have had the opportunity to intern at various tech startups, a robotics lab and also at a biological research lab.
 These experiences have allowed me to learn more about these fields through working.

 Bachelor of Science• May 2023

 Programming Languages: Java, HTML/CSS/JS, Python, C#, C++, NodeJS